nbuechler/ample-affect-exhibit/README.md

 	> Suggestion:  Learn about Semiotics

-	Examples of affect include a facial expression, natural language sentence (Syntagam), tone, body temperature and/or another aspect of their person.
+	Examples of affect include a facial expression, natural language sentence (Syntagram), tone, body temperature and/or another aspect of their person.

 #### 'Representational' Emotions (R-EMOTION)
 Linguistic labels (signifier/signified pairs) used to define an emotion.